eCitizen/Connect/DataPolicy-ExecutiveOrder/DraftPolicyApril.md

 ## Open Data Manager

 The Open Data Manager [d][e] of the City of Boston is responsible for publication of Open Data Sets in accordance with this Policy.
-The Open Data Manager shall identify [g] Open Data [h] of or held by the City of Boston and facilitate the preparation, loading, approval and publication of said data through the data.CityofBoston open data portal.
+The Open Data Manager shall identify [g] Open Data [h] of or held by the City of Boston and facilitate the preparation, loading, approval and publication of said data through the data.
+CityofBoston [i] open data portal.

 ### Standards and Formats

 The Open Data Manager  shall use the open data portal and other sites or services as appropriate to publish and maintain guidance to City Departments and other stakeholders describing the relevant standards and formats used to structure and access data sets on the open data portal.

 ### Interoperability and Access